axibase/atsd/administration/support.md

 1. Confirm that the driver version is [compatible](https://github.com/axibase/atsd-jdbc#compatibility) with the ATSD version.

+1. [JDBC URL](https://github.com/axibase/atsd-jdbc#jdbc-url) including any [connection properties](https://github.com/axibase/atsd-jdbc#jdbc-connection-properties-supported-by-driver) specified when connecting to the database.

 1. JVM version of the Java application executing the driver.

-1. [JDBC URL](https://github.com/axibase/atsd-jdbc#jdbc-url) including any [connection properties](https://github.com/axibase/atsd-jdbc#jdbc-connection-properties-supported-by-driver) specified when connecting to the database.

-1. Java stack trace of the issue encountered by the driver
+1. Java stack trace of the exception intercepted by the Java application.

-1. Error messages received by the hosting application.

 ## 8. SQL Queries